Skip to content

 })

 Getters can compose.
 Above, hasResults reads filteredItems, which itself depends on state.filter and props.items.
-The cache invalidation propagates the right way.
+Within a single render each getter is computed at most once, even when read by several others.

 Reserved names